5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ∇
 ~~~

 I> In case you wonder about `⎕OFF`: that's actually a niladic function.
-Being able to provide a "right argument" is therefore kind of cheating because there can't be any.
+Being able to provide a ‘right argument’ is therefore a kind of cheating because there can’t be any.
 This is a special case in the Dyalog parser.

 Note that `⎕OFF` is actually only executed when the program detects a runtime environment, otherwise it just quits.
-Although the workspace is much less important these days you still don't want to loose it by accident.
+Although the workspace is much less important in these days of scripts you still don’t want to lose it by accident.

 We modify `GetFiles` so that it checks its arguments and the intermediary results: